 Use two-factor authentication

-Keep your devices updated
+Update your devices

-Always put a pin on your phone
+Always put a PIN on your phone

 Replace outdated devices